Scientific Name:

 Landscape Uses:

-Accent plant, Cut flower or foliage, Fall interest, Ground cover, Mixed shrub border, Perennial border, Spring interest, Summer interest, Waterside planting, Woodland margin
+Accent plant, Cut flower or foliage, Fall interest, Ground cover, Mixed shrub border, Perennial border, Rock garden, Spring interest, Summer interest, Waterside planting, Woodland margin

 Additional Info: